nrv-framework/NRV/docs/usersguide/simulables.rst

    * - y
      - float
      - 0
-     - y coordinate for the axon, in um
+     - y coordinate for the axon, in µm
    * - z
      - float
      - 0
-     - z coordinate for the axon, in um
+     - z coordinate for the axon, in µm
    * - d
      - float
      - 1